gaplotech/just-dev-ghost-theme/README.md

-# Just Dev Blog Theme
+# GapStyle Blog Theme

-The default developer blog theme for Ghost 3.0+.
+The default developer blog theme for Ghost 3.0+ and customized with GapStyle and client-side vuejs integration

 |                                                    |                                                  |
 | :------------------------------------------------: | :----------------------------------------------: |